Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 ## Further Reading

- - [The role of adaptive capacity in incremental and transformative adaptation in three large U.S. Urban water systems](https://www.sciencedirect.com/science/article/pii/S0959378023000158)- demonstrates the importance of small projects for tackling climate change
+ - [The role of adaptive capacity in incremental and transformative adaptation in three large U.S. Urban water systems](https://www.sciencedirect.com/science/article/pii/S0959378023000158)- demonstrates the importance of small projects for tackling climate change to improve trust
 ## Musings

 - Develop a model that shows how population density around key waterways will change in future as scarcity increases
 	- Need to form governing rules (i.e. punishment for distance from key waterways, access to major city infrastructure etc.) - work with Anna to determine these
 	- Show how SA infrastructure will continue evolving if no intervention is imposed, and how development could be optimised or new waterways could be installed to combat the most susceptible areas
 - City expansion guided by criteria for transformative adaptation in South African cities - model to create a stable system [[Water Networks and South African Morphogenetic Growth]]
+	- Can I model 'trust' as a key criteria for agents?
 ## Questions

+- How is climate change going to induce more problems in South African settlements specifically?
+	- Can I derive a direct link between climate change and water scarcity that relates to the water infrastructure already existing?
+-